Chart Color Schemes

 The latest Census data sees Boorowa placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Boorowa's cultural diversity was found to be below average, with 82.8% of its population being citizens, 93.0% born in Australia, and 97.4% speaking English only at home.
-The predominant religion in Boorowa is Christianity, comprising 72.1% of the population, compared to 61.3% across Rest of NSW.
-The top three ancestry groups are English (33.3%), Australian (31.2%), and Irish (15.1%).
+Christianity was the dominant religion in Boorowa, comprising 72.1%, compared to 55.9% across Regional NSW.
+The top three ancestry groups were English (33.3%), Australian (31.2%), and Irish (15.1%), which is higher than the regional average of 8.8%.

 Frequently Asked Questions - Diversity